20 Idioms Related to Books and Reading (with Meanings & Natural Examples)

 Don’t judge a book by its cover

-- The restaurant may appear run-down from the outside, but don’t judge a book by its cover; the food is fantastic.
+• The café doesn’t look impressive from outside, but don’t judge a book by its cover — the food is excellent.

 Hit the books